Connecting others to Christ as We Abide in Him

 The History of Covenant

-Covenant Church was formed in 1965 out of a desire in the Auburn community for a Presbyterian Church faithful to the Word of God and committed to the historic understanding of the Reformed faith.
+Covenant Church was formed in 1965 out of a desire by the Auburn community for a Presbyterian Church faithful to the Word of God and committed to the historic understanding of the Reformed faith.